AAFC-BICoE/dina-local-deployment/dev-tools/README.md

 ## Requirements ##
-  * Python 3.7 or 3.8
+  * Python 3.8 or 3.9
   * Conda 4.8+ (recommended)

-Note: If you are not using conda, you may have to replace the `python` command with `python3` in the instructions below.
+Note: If not using Conda, then depending on the way you installed Python, you may have to replace the call to `python3.8` by `python3` or `python`.
+I followed these instructions to install python 3.8: https://tecadmin.net/install-python-3-8-ubuntu/.

 ## Initial Setup ##